You are here:

 CT provides a deep insight into the inner structure of materials and structural parts.
 Beside the possibility of non-destructive evaluation, the main benefit of this method is the three-dimensional imaging that allows precise detection and picturing of internal structures and therefore material and structural defects as well.

-To support highly automated pick-and-drape processes for large aerospace structures, a cutting centre has been installed in the ZLP.
-Various materials such as dry fibre or thermoplastic fabrics can be either cut sequencially or to minimise the cutting waste.
+A cutting center has been installed at ZLP Augsburg to support highly automated pick-and-place processes for large aerospace structures.
+Different materials such as dry fiber or thermoplastic fabrics can be cut either sequencially or nesting optimised.

 The drop tower is used to investigate the crash behaviour of materials, subcomponents and complete structures.